kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 Why should this KEP _not_ be implemented?
 -->

-- Deleting things is tricky and GC behavior can often be surprising for users.
-Even though the mechanism proposed in this KEP is really simple and needs to be explicitly enabled, it is a global mechanism applied at the controller level.
-The author made sure to introduce some observability in the controller itself (logging and emitting a deletion event) but K8s users and developers used to tracking K8s objects' lifecycle using per object attached policies might be surprised with this behavior.
+- Deleting objects is inherently complex, and garbage collection (GC) behavior can often be surprising for end-users who did not configure the service themselves.
+Even though the mechanism proposed in this KEP is relatively simple and must be explicitly enabled, it is a global mechanism applied at the controller level.
+The author has added some observability to the controller itself (logging and emitting deletion events), but Kubernetes users and developers accustomed to tracking object lifecycles using per-object policies might be surprised by this behavior.

 ## Alternatives